 Practice Profile

-Gabriel’s practise covers all areas of planning law, including judicial and statutory reviews, as well as planning appeals.
+Gabriel’s practice covers all areas of planning law, including judicial and statutory reviews, as well as planning appeals.
+He recently completed a secondment at A&O Shearman, advising in respect of a range of planning, infrastructure and compulsory purchase work.

 Some of Gabriel’s recent planning work includes: